 All The Right Type 4 Online: This is an online typing program offered by the district for students to practice/acquire typing skills in order to take the new state test, Smarter Balanced/Common Core Standards, that are administered on a computer.
 Students need their district computer usernames and passwords to sign in.

 Amazon.com: In an effort to raise funds for the school, BRE PTA signed up as an Amazon Affiliate where BRE families are encouraged to click through our Amazon.com link when making online purchased.
 BRE earns a percent of your purchase to pay for BRE supplies and programs.

 Art Academy: Previously called Picture Person, this program runs once a month in each classroom.
 A parent volunteers for one hour a month to prepare and run a pre-selected art project in their child’s classroom.
 This is how we get art lessons into our classroom

-Band is taught free of charge to fifth and sixth graders (student must purchase or rent their own instrument).
+Band and Choir: Band is taught free of charge to fifth and sixth graders (student must purchase or rent their own instrument).
 Choir is taught free of charge to fifth graders.

 Birthdays on BRE Marquee: BRE offers an opportunity for you to order an announcement for your child's birthday to be displayed on the school's official Marquee where everyone can see.

 Box Tops for Education: Box Tops are the small coupons located on many items in your own home.
 Each Box Top is worth 10 cents.
-Children are asked to bring these items in as a fundraiser
+Children are asked to bring these items in as a fundraiser.

-Buckaroos are incentive awards in the form of Monopoly style dollars given to students by their teachers.
+Buckaroos and Trading Post: Buckaroos are incentive awards in the form of Monopoly style dollars given to students by their teachers.
 The Buckaroos are redeemed at the Trading Post at the end of each trimester.
 Prizes are funded by the PTA.

 Common Core State Standards (CCSS): A new state standardized test to be implemented in California in 2014-2015 school year.
 This new assessment test will replace the current STAR test.

 Dance A Thon: Held in the fall this year: children raise money for the school by dancing to a DJ on a preselected day.
 Parent volunteers are usually needed for an hour or so that day.